instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_zero_shot/tab_cot.md

     subquestion: str = Field(..., description="This is the subquestion")
     procedure: str = Field(
         ...,
-        description="This represents any intermediate computation that was done in the reasoning process.
-Leave empty if no computation is needed", )
+        description="""This represents any intermediate
+        computation that was done in the reasoning process.
+        Leave empty if no computation is needed""",
+    )
-    result: str = Field(..., description="This is the result\
+    result: str = Field(
+        ...,
-         of the reasoning step")
+        description="""This is the result of the reasoning step""",
+    )

 class Response(BaseModel):
     reasoning: list[ReasoningStep] = Field(
         ...,
-        description="This is a list of reasoning steps to get the answer", )
+        description="""This is a list of reasoning steps to get the answer""",
+    )
-    answer: str = Field(..., description="This is the answer\
+    answer: str = Field(
+        ...,
-         to the user's question")
+        description="""This is the answer to the user's question""",
+    )

+def get_bread_loaves_left(query: str):
     response = client.chat.completions.create(
         model="gpt-4o",
         response_model=Response,
         messages=[
             {
                 "role": "system",
-            "content": """
+                "content": f"""
                  The bakers at the Beverly Hills Bakery baked 200 loaves of bread on Monday morning.
 They sold 93 loaves in the morning and 39 loaves in the afternoon.
 A grocery store returned 6 unsold loaves.

-How many loaves of bread did they have left?
-            """.strip(),
+                {query}
+                """,
             },
         ],
     )
+    return response

+if __name__ == "__main__":
+    query = "How many loaves of bread did they have left?"

+    response = get_bread_loaves_left(query)
+    print(f"\nAnswer: {response.answer}")
+    """
+    Answer: 74
+    """
 ```

 This generates the following reasoning step and the correct response of 74.